 If there’s one factor in life we don’t have complete control over, it’s stress.
-No doubt, stress has a negative impact on your health.
+No doubt, it has a negative impact on your health.
 Studies have linked emotional stress with health problems like high blood pressure and irritable bowel syndrome.
 Whether it increases your risk for heart disease is still under debate, although it wouldn’t be surprising if it did.

 Why is stress so unhealthy?
 When you’re stressed out, you might find yourself slipping back into bad eating habits and lying awake at night, unable to sleep due to worry.
 Eating the wrong foods and not sleeping enough in and of themselves are bad for your health.

 And then there’s the question of what stress does to your body composition.
 Some people say they gain weight (and body fat) when they’re under stress.
-Is there any truth to the idea that stress makes it harder to lose body fat and control your weight?
+Is there any truth to the idea that it makes it harder to lose body fat and control your weight?

 Stress, Weight Gain, and a Sneaky Protein Called Betatrophin

 The most obvious way stress leads to weight gain is by changing your relationship with food.
 If you’re an emotional eater, feeling stressed can trigger reward centers in the brain that give you happy feelings when you eat fatty and carby foods.
 Munching on something sweet makes you feel better temporarily as the dopamine centers in your brain light up.
 So, you end up using food as a way to feel better.
-But this isn’t the only way stress can mess with your body fat percentage.
+But this isn’t the only way it can mess with your body fat percentage.
 In a recent study carried out at the University of Florida, researchers identified a protein called betatrophin that changes the way your body metabolizes fat – and guess what activates it?
 Stress.

 Although this study was carried out in mice, it’s likely that betatrophin has a similar effect in humans.
 Here’s how it works.
 When mice are exposed to stress from the environmental or metabolic stress, they pump out more betatrophin.
 This novel protein blocks an enzyme called triglyceride lipase that releases fat from fat stores.
 When you haven’t eaten in a while or you’ve just completed a workout, you break down fat stores so cells can use the fat to make energy.
 That’s a good thing when you’re trying to lower your body fat percentage.
 But when betatrophin blocks this enzyme, it reduces your body’s ability to mobilize stored fat.
 Instead of being used as a fuel source, it stays in storage.
 Bummer!
 So, chronic stress could put a damper on your ability to burn fat.